 So, should I choose ISDN or VoIP?

 The most logical solution seems to be VoIP particularly with the BT ISDN switch-off by 2025 (see Phasing out of ISDN blog.)
-However, ISDN still has a place until then – as long as you plan for your growth before 2020 because you won’t be able to purchase any additional lines by 2020.
+However, ISDN still has a place until then – as long as you plan for your growth before 2023 because you won’t be able to purchase any additional lines by September 2023.

 One point to note, though is that VoIP is highly dependent on the broadband quality and this can’t be ignored.
 For some businesses in a rural location, this just would not be a viable solution until that is addressed.
 For the majority, it is the best solution although you still need to consider how it will impact with the type of phone system.